 Here’s a great video on “How Much Social Media is Too Much” produced by Common Sense Media.

 At the same time, they’re continuously liking and commenting on others’ posts to feel connected, which is never actually attained, leading them to do it more and more.
 This is the feedback loop Mr. Parker referenced.

-How can you tell if your friends are in need of connection—or have a strong need to belong or to be popular?
-Check out a friend’s personal profile and the number of times they post on Facebook or Instagram each day, and you’ll know which of them could use a call or an invitation to connect in person.
+How can you tell if your friends need connection—or have a strong need to belong or to be popular?
+Check out a friend’s profile and the number of times they post on Facebook or Instagram each day, and you’ll know which of them could use a call or an invitation to connect in person.